 The King's relationship with his eldest son, George, Prince of Wales, followed the established Hanoverian pattern, being both strained and stormy.
 The irresponsible Prinny, as he was commonly known, was continually in great debt and the King looked censoriously on his eldest son's extravagance and political associates.

 George III became seriously ill in 1788.
-The illness was considered madness at the time, but modern research has suggested that he actually suffered from a severe form of porphyria, a metabolic disorder caused by chemical insufficiency in hemoglobin production.
-Symptoms include skin sensitivity, strong abdominal pain and port wine coloured urine accompanied by psychiatric symptoms.
+The illness was considered madness at the time, but modern research has suggested that he suffered from a severe form of porphyria, a metabolic disorder caused by chemical insufficiency in haemoglobin production.
+Symptoms include skin sensitivity, strong abdominal pain and port-wine coloured urine accompanied by psychiatric symptoms.
 In severe cases, the illness causes convulsions and death.
 The theory that George had suffered from porphyria was first put forward by the British Psychiatrist, Ida MacAlpine and her son, Richard Hunter in 1966.

 George talked incessantly and often obscenely for hours at a time.
 He was subjected to the appalling medical treatment of the day, bound and gagged and strapped into a chair for hours.
 His urine was reported to have been blood red by his physicians.
 Examination of the medical reports of some of George's descendants indicate that several of them exhibited signs of suffering from porphyria, including Princess Charlotte of Wales and more recently the late Prince William of Gloucester, cousin of the present Queen and brother of Richard, Duke of Gloucester.

 George eventually made a recovery and in the following twelve years suffered only slight attacks of his illness.
 After his recovery, his popularity, and that of Pitt continued to increase at the expense of Fox and the Prince of Wales.
 His humane and understanding treatment of two insane assailants, Margaret Nicholson in 1786 and John Frith in 1790, contributed to his popularity.George III in later life